tanyyyming/tanyyyming.github.io/_posts/2023-08-03-takeaways-for-cs-freshmen.md

 Even if there are bugs you can’t fix after spending days, don’t get too frustrated.
 Often, it happens that your code is not the only source of bugs, and other factors also contribute to the problem.
 For example, I’ve experienced the situation where the same piece of code ran perfectly on my friend’s computer but reported bugs on mine.
 Sometimes, asking people for help rather than fixing it on your own can significantly save you time or at least help you see the problem more clearly.

-Undoubtedly, it is demoralising to spend hours or days fixing your bugs, but the good thing is your time is never wasted. **Fixing bugs requires not only carefulness but also experience.** It is always hard at the beginning, but eventually, you will find your path smoother than ever when you have “seen enough bugs”.
+Undoubtedly, it is demoralising to spend hours or days fixing your bugs, but the good thing is your time is never wasted. **Fixing bugs requires not only carefulness but also experience.** It is always hard at the beginning, but eventually, you will find your path much smoother when you have “seen enough bugs”.
 Until that day, make peace with bugs because they will be your best friends along your computing journey.

 ![Two States of a Programmer][D5]{: width="100%"}